january3/Bioinformatics/Test/questions_catalogue.md

   * What is a sequence logo?
   * What is a protein domain?
   * How many structural superfamilies are there?
 How many topologies? (roughly: 4, 40 thousand, 40 million?)
-  * What are coiled coil?
+  * What are coiled coils?
 Do you know any examples of proteins or protein families with coiled coils?

+ 5. Omics & co.

+  * At which molecules are you looking when you are doing transcriptomics / proteomics / metabolomics / lipidomics?
+  * In high throughput data sets, do you have typically more variables or more samples in a data set?